Tori no Ichi (The Festival of the Rooster)

 A number of Shinto shrines around the country hold a lively "festival of the rooster" in November.
 These festivals, which last throughout the night, are held on the “days of the rooster” in November.

-In the old Japanese calendar, modeled after the Chinese system, the years, days, and hours are represented by a repeating cycle of 12 animals: the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and boar.
-For example, 2016 was the year of the monkey.
+In the old Japanese calendar, the years, days, and hours are represented by a repeating cycle of 12 animals: the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and boar.
+For example, 2016 is the year of the monkey.
 This means that 2017 is the year of the rooster, the next animal in the cycle.

 In most years there are only two days of the rooster in November, but sometimes there are three.
-It's said that in such years, there will be many fires.
+There is a saying that in such years you have to watch out, because there will be many fire hazards.